All the best experiences

 The geysers are active all day, but crowds can be larger in the afternoon.
 Morning and evening can be quieter times to visit.

-What is the temperature of the air in Geysir?
+What Is the Temperature of the Air in Geysir?

-The temperature of the air in Geysir, like most of Iceland, can vary significantly depending on the time of year.
-During the summer months, temperatures typically range from around 50°F to 59°F (10°C to 15°C).
 In the winter months, temperatures can drop between 23°F to 39°F (-5°C and 4°C).
-However, the geothermal activity in the area can make the immediate surroundings of the hot springs, and geysers feel warmer due to the steam and heat emitted from the ground.
+However, the geothermal activity in the area can make the immediate surroundings of the hot springs and geysers feel warmer due to the steam and heat emitted from the ground.

-You can take a hike in the nearby Haukadalur valley, and visit the Geysir Center for lunch.
+You can take a hike in the nearby Haukadalur Valley, and visit the Geysir Center for lunch.
 We recommend the traditional Icelandic meat soup.

-Are there any hotels or accommodations in Geysir?
+Are There Any Hotels or Accommodations in Geysir?

 Yes, there are several hotels, guesthouses, and campsites in the Geysir area.
 The closest one is Hotel Geysir.